Relying on the Cuba visa information you find with a Google search will probably result in a frustrating and costly mistake.

 While we were travelling around the world we decided that a visit to Cuba might be a worthwhile trip.
 Getting there from the US didn't seem to be an option so we decided to go from Mexico.

-This is an account of the stressful and expensive visa hassle we had travelling with a South African passport to Cuba.
+This is an account of our stressful and expensive visa hassle we had travelling with a South African passport to Cuba.
 The problem compounded by the very poor search results produced by Google.
 Who meaninglessly feed articles that are years out of date on to the top of the search results.

-I was shocked when he immediately handed the South African passport back to me and asked “do you have another one?”
-When I replied “no” he called across to his supervisor who explained that they could not complete the requirements for South African passport holders and that this could only be done at the Cuban Embassy.
+I was shocked when he immediately handed the South African passport back to me and asked “Do you have another one?”
+When I replied “No” he called across in Spanish to his supervisor.
+He came across and explained that they could not complete the requirements for South African passport holders and that this could only be done at the Cuban Embassy.

-It was 05:30 in the morning and we were due to fly out at 08:00 … The Cuban embassy opened at 09:00!
+It was 05:30 in the morning, we were due to fly out at 08:00 and the Cuban Embassy only opened at 09:00!